nicolecomputer/tumblr-rss-monster/README.md

 This project exepcts the container's port of `6969` to be forwarded to your destination port.

+## Usage

+After installing and starting navigate to http://127.0.0.1:6969 You'll be able to login as a tumblr user and see the rss feeds that have been generated.

 ## Development

 Tumblr-Dashboard-RSS is written in Typescript.
 To get started you need to: